How long does a CSA typically last?

 What happens if there is crop failure or bad weather?

-CSA is a mutual committment between a farm and its supportive members.
+CSA is a mutual commitment between a farm and its supportive members.
 CSA members share in the rewards of a great season and the risks that come with bad weather and pests.
 Members must understand the shared risk and that refunds are not given.
-Participating farmers have been growing food for many seasons, and they typically grow a variety of crops, which decreases the likelihood that all crops will be ruined from a pest or weather problem.
+Participating farmers have been growing food for many seasons, and they typically grow a variety of crops.
+This decreases the likelihood that all crops will be ruined from a pest or weather problem.